 Can I Just Grill on Top of a Campfire?

 You absolutely can grill over a campfire, and many campers do just that.
-In order to cook over your open campfire, however, you’ll need to pick up a “grill top” or “grilling mesh” of your choosing to lay across the campfire to hold and cook your food, if the campsite doesn’t include one as part of the fire ring at your site.
+In order to cook over your open campfire, however, you’ll need to pick up a “grill top” or “grilling mesh” to lay across the campfire to hold and cook your food, if the campsite doesn’t include one as part of the fire ring at your site.
+These are examples of this type of grill top:

 But you’re here to learn more about foldable camping grills… so let’s get to it!

-Let’s take a look at 5 folding camp grills that will not only save space but will also cook your food outdoors at any camping location.
+Let’s take a look at 5 folding camp grills that will not only save space but will also cook your food outdoors at any camping location:

 Newluck Folding Charcoal Barbecue Grill Set

-Newluck’s folding charcoal barbeque grill set is a neat little camping grill suitable for 2-4 people.
-Made of high heat-resistant food grade 430 stainless steel, this grill is said to be resistant to rusting or twisting over time.
+Newluck’s folding charcoal barbecue grill set is a neat little camping grill suitable for 2-4 people.
+Made of high-heat-resistant, food-grade 430 stainless steel, this grill is said to be resistant to rusting and twisting over time.
+This affordable little unit has a detachable charcoal mesh and an ash catcher for easy cleaning.

 The grilling area is 17” long by 11” wide, so keep that size in mind when you’re thinking about the types of food you like to grill and how many people you tend to prepare food for when you’re camping.
+This grill burns charcoal, and when it’s set up, there are vents on the sides of the unit designed to increase airflow for better burning and heat distribution.

-This little folding camp grill weighs just 4.4 pounds, sits on foldable legs, and comes with 50 disposable gloves, 90 bamboo sticks, 12 baking pins, some tin foil, and several small barbeque utensils which are probably not of the best quality but are a nice touch at this low price point.
+This little folding camp grill weighs just 4.4 pounds, sits on foldable legs, and comes with 50 disposable gloves, 90 bamboo sticks, 12 baking pins, some tin foil, and several small barbeque utensils, which are probably not of the best quality but are a nice touch at this low price point.

 Odoland Folding Campfire Grill